The Werewolf Transformation

 "The Werewolf Transformation" is the 18th episode of the fifth season of the U.S. sitcom The Big Bang Theory and the 105th episode of the show overall.
 It first aired on CBS on February 23, 2012.

 In the episode, Sheldon (Jim Parsons) abandons his methodical approach to life after failing to get a haircut from his usual barber, while Howard (Simon Helberg) has a rough time in his astronaut training.
 The episode was submitted for Parsons' Emmy nomination, but received mixed reactions from critics.

 Plot

-Sheldon goes to get a haircut; his usual barber Mr. D'Onofrio is in a coma, so the barber's nephew Angelo (Peter Onorati) is there instead.
+Sheldon goes to get a haircut; his usual barber Mr. D'Onofrio is in a coma, so the barber's nephew Angelo is there instead.
 Sheldon is uncomfortable with the situation and runs away.
-Later, he talks to his friends; Penny (Kaley Cuoco) offers to cut his hair while Raj (Kunal Nayyar) and Amy (Mayim Bialik) suggest other barbers.
+Later, he talks to his friends; Penny offers to cut his hair while Raj and Amy suggest other barbers.
 He rejects all of their ideas.

 Sheldon goes to visit Mr. D'Onofrio in hospital.
 When the nurse sees him with scissors, expecting to get a haircut, she calls security and he has to leave.
 He accepts that he is not going to get a haircut, but also abandons all of his meticulous planning (for example, his bowel movement spreadsheet), realizing it has been a waste of time.